goodeggs/chai-webdriver/README.md

 ## What sorts of assertions can we make?

-All assertions start with a css selector, for example:
+All assertions start with a [Sizzle-compatible css selector](http://sizzlejs.com/), for example:

 - `expect('.list')`
 - `expect('div > h1')`